Obi-Wan and Anakin #1 (Issue 1 of 5)

 Recurring Theme: Just What Even The Hell Is Happening

 OK.
 So, somehow Obi-Wan just flying down there and saying “Anakin!” means that ANAKIN has to apologize to these little shits and they don’t have to apologize for squat?
 FOR.
 FUCK’S. SAKE.
-I get it: threatening to kill someone while holding a deadly weapon at their face is more physically dangerous than mocking them, but Anakin is a child and these kids did TEASE HIM ABOUT BEING A SLAVE.
+I get it: threatening to kill someone while holding a deadly weapon at their face is more physically dangerous than mocking them and Anakin was out of line here, but Anakin is also TWELVE and these kids did TEASE HIM ABOUT BEING A SLAVE.
 That is COLD.
 I feel like they should have at least had to say a halfassed “sorry”.
 I hate whoever those kids are.
 I HATE THEM.
 I hope they got all the worst assignments during the Clone Wars.
+Or at least got stuck fielding the angry collections calls from the power company for a few weeks.

 Palpatine is like “well thanks, Dark Side of the Force: this one’s a freebie!”
 Gee, Mace: Anakin sure seems to have a lot of angst about SLAVERY I could exploit for my own Extremely Long Con purposes.
 Any chance I could have a chat with him?